will-hanlen/website/src/the_creativity_necessity.md

 Neither did the half-finished painting in your closet or the premade freezer meals you made for dinner.

 **Deliberately choose where to be creative:**
-Not every aspect of you life needs to be overflowing with inspiration and creativity.
+Not every aspect of your life needs to be overflowing with inspiration and creativity.
 Sometimes the easy freezer meal is better than crafting a gourmet feast because it lets you focus on being creative in the places that matter to you.
 Try a bunch of creative things out, then narrow down to a few areas where you want to be creative and focus on being great in those.